Other Issues

 Transportation

-Ensure getting around the city without a car is as easy, convenient, and safe as driving.
+Multimodal.
+Getting around the city without a car must be as easy, convenient, and safe as driving.

-Expand walking and rolling infrastructure that is both safe and desirable to use.
+Expand walking and rolling infrastructure that is safe and desirable to use.

-Consider a fare-free policy for WTA.
+Explore making WTA fare-free.
 Revenue from fare collection is balanced by cost of collection.
 Eliminating fares would reduce time spent at each stop and reduce travel time.
+Nearby Island Transit, Jefferson Transit, Clallam Transit, Mason Transit, and Intercity Transit in Olympia and Thurston County are already fare-free.
+I’m endorsed by the Transit Riders Union.

 Partner with the Port of Bellingham to explore establishing a foot ferry to the San Juan Islands.